+If the student plans to do research in the lab of someone who is not a facul Microbiology or does not have a courtesy appointment in the Microbiology description of the planned research in the space provided below.
+The prop aspect of microbiology research for the student to register for MIBO research department's Undergraduate Affairs Committee to see if it meets this crite Department, please provide a short osed studies must focus on some och credit and will be evaluated by the

 I have discussed the expectations for the directed research with my faculty research mentor and understand the grading policy for the course.
 I also understand that I must submit an electronic copy of the final paper to the MIBO department by 5:00 pm THE LAST DAY of class of the semester indicated on the research form to Ms. Kim Brown k h b r o w n @ u g a . e d u

-Student's signature ID #
+Student's signature

-(Please note: If you have trouble digitally signing, please "print" to a new PDF file and sign with Fill and Sign Tool).
+(Please note: If you have trouble digitally signing, please "print" to a new PDF file at nd sign with Fill and Sign 1001).

 Student's full printed name

-Email address (please print) Phone no
+Email address (please print) Dhono no

+Linaii address (piease print)

-Undergraduate Coordinator signature Date
+Undergraduate Coordinator signature Department of Microbiology Date

-Department of Microbiology
+Department of wicholology

-Guidelines for Writing your MIBO 4960H/4900L Research Report
+Guidelines for Writing your MIBO Research Report